Diabetes

 DME

 Many pharmacies are now carrying low cost diabetes DME.
 If your patient needs to monitor their glucose levels at home there are a number of meters that are cheap, the key is to make sure the strips are cheap as well.
 Patients should not have to pay more than $10 for their meter and $10 for a box of 50 strips.
 The Walmart Relion brand has always been a cheap reliable brand and now there are a number of other pharmacies and online vendors that have similar products.
 Lancing devices and a box of 100 lancets can be purchased at any pharmacy for under $5 as well as sharps containers.
 The Relion brand syringes and pen needles can also be purchased for under $10 as well at Walmart, and like the other DME is likely available at a number of other pharmacies and online vendors that have similar products.
 Glucose logs can be purchased on-line or made by your organization.
-Available in the links is a personalizable glucose log to your clinic and your patients.
+Available in the links is a personalizable glucose log for clinics and patients.
 Respecting patient autonomy and logging sugars based on medical necessity are key to patients filling the log out correctly.
 There are a couple examples of logs for patients who are on basal insulin or basal bolus insulin.
 If patients are not on insulin there is little utility to having them check their sugars.

 Diabetic Retinopathy Screening

 If you do not have a resource available to provide diabetic eye exams for your patients they can be referred to St. Vincent de Paul’s medical clinic.
 The clinic has an Eidon retinal scanner that does not require the patient to be dilated and takes clear photos that can be imported to your EHR.
 They also have volunteer optometrists, ophthalmologists and retinal specialists who can treat certain conditions if necessary.
 If you work for an FQHC or a local charity clinic see if your organization has the process set up with St. Vincent de Paul, otherwise feel free to contact the clinic at medical@svdpaz.org to inquire about setting up these services for your patients.
-There are benefits to being able to screen for DMR in your own clinic and there are a number of retinal cameras/scanners available if your clinic would prefer to perform this as opposed to referring out.
+There are benefits to being able to screen for diabetic retinopathy in your own clinic and there are a number of retinal cameras/scanners available if your clinic would prefer to perform this as opposed to referring out.

 Previous